gwDistSys15/hw2-phanikishoreg-xuchangle-hw2/README.md

 $./conv_server 9999
 ```

-To convert from Feet to Inches, use the following input format: (same as described by Professor)
+To convert between Feet and Inches, use the following input format: (same as described by Professor)
 ```
 ft in <value><\n>
 or